Comparison

 Who should choose Vyre IDE?

-- Teams seeking a desktop-first AI IDE without local installation
+- Teams seeking a managed desktop AI IDE with shared workflows

-- Organizations optimizing for cross-device sync and instant access
+- Organizations optimizing for cloud-backed sync and team access

 - Teams prioritizing controlled collaboration and shared contexts